umarhassan-mitodl/21h.346-spring-2011/content/pages/assignments/the-second-paper.md

 Topics
 ------

 1. Analyze one of the _Encyclopédie_ articles from the following list.
 What might have been controversial about this article for eighteenth-century readers?
-(English translations of these articles are at [http://quod.lib.umich.edu/d/did/](http://quod.lib.umich.edu/d/did/).)
+(English translations of these articles are at {{% resource_link "42d0d516-a2d3-4696-87f2-f95be2d826d9" "http://quod.lib.umich.edu/d/did/" %}}.)
     *   History
     *   Intolerance
     *   Jesuit